ktekinay/Kaju/README.md

 An image will cover the entire window without cropping or scaling starting at the upper, left corner.
 Accordingly, you can provide an entire background image or just an icon.

+### Limitations

+Kaju does not elevate permissions.
+If the user does not have write permission for the executable or its parent, `ResultType.NoWritePermission` will be returned in `Kaju.UpdateChecker.Result`.

 ## Step By Step

 * Copy the Kaju Classes folder into your project.